-7. Principal activities
+8. Principal activities

 The principal activities of Standard Ireland are the insurance and reinsurance of marine protection and indemnity (P&I) and related risks, war risks, strike and delay and defence risks, on behalf of its members.
 The company conducts business internationally, mostly in Europe.
-Standard Ireland provides insurance on a freedom of services basis throughout the European Union and European Economic Area and has branches in the UK and in Greece.
+Standard Ireland provides insurance on a freedom of services basis throughout the European Union and European Economic Area and has a branch in the UK.

-8. Group structure
+9. Group structure

-The group structure chart as at April 2021 indicating the position of Standard Ireland within the Standard Club group ("Standard Group") is shown below.
+The group structure chart as at March 2022 indicating the position of Standard Ireland within the Standard Club group is shown below.

-9. Other information
+10. Other information